Lifestyle and home remediesBy Mayo Clinic Staff

 When giant cell arteritis is diagnosed and treated early, the prognosis is usually excellent.
-Your symptoms should improve quickly after beginning corticosteroid treatment, and your vision isn't likely to be affected.
+Your symptoms will likely improve quickly after beginning corticosteroid treatment, and your vision isn't likely to be affected.
 Your greatest challenge in this case may be coping with any side effects of your medication.
 The following suggestions may help:

 - Borchers AT, et al. Giant cell arteritis: A review of classification, pathophysiology, geoepidemiology and treatment.
 Autoimmunity Reviews.
 2012;11:A544.

 - Chang-Miller A (expert opinion).
 Mayo Clinic, Scottsdale, Ariz.
-June 3, 2012.
+Sept.
+3, 2015.